fbpx

 Development of Alcohol Addiction or Alcohol Use Disorder (AUD)

-According to a study from 2008, the risk of alcohol use disorders was significantly greater for college students than their non-college-attending peers.
+According to updated 2025 study, college students continue to face a significantly higher risk of developing alcohol use disorders compared to their non-college-attending peers.
+Recent national surveys show that full-time college students ages 18–22 are more likely to engage in binge drinking and heavy alcohol use than those not enrolled in college.
 In addition, college students were significantly less likely to receive drug and alcohol addiction treatment than their peers who were not attending college.3 While psychiatric disorders are also very common among the student population, students are especially at high risk of developing alcohol abuse disorders and about 20 percent of college students meet the criteria for an AUD.4

 Death

-Unintentional alcohol-related injury deaths among college students ages 18-24 increased from 1,440 in 1998 to 1,825 in 2005 (3% increase).
+As of 2025, unintentional alcohol-related injury deaths among college students aged 18–24 remain a serious public health issue.
+Recent estimates indicate that over 1,900 college students in this age group die each year from unintentional injuries related to alcohol use—an increase from previous decades.
 Within that age group, injury is the leading cause of death, with alcohol being the leading contributor.
 In fact, alcohol is a factor in more than 5,000 deaths in that age group each year.5

 What Can Be Done to Reduce College Drinking?